tiagoburiol/PySASF/README.md

 import clarkeminella as cm
 ```

-Now we will calculate and save in a file all the combinations possible for proportions contribuited by the sediment sources.
-The rotine `calculate_and_save_all_proportions()` will create two files, one for all cobinations possible for eath sample in data base, savis its indexes, and the corresponding proportions.
-The defoult method for calculate is the ordinary least square.
-Other methods can be choosed by `bd.set_solver_option(option)`.

 Now we will calculate and save in a file all the possible combinations of proportions contributed by the sediment sources.
 The routine  `calculate_and_save_all_proportions()` will create two files: one for all possible combinations for each sample in the database, saving their indexes, and another file for the corresponding proportions.
 The default method for calculation is ordinary least squares.
-Other methods can be chosen using bd.set_solver_option(option).
+Other methods can be chosen using `bd.set_solver_option(option)`.

 ```python